OUR PEOPLE

 Beth Stevens, PhD

-Associate Professor of Neurology, Harvard Medical School; Investigator, Howard Hughes Medical Institute; Associate Professor of Neurology at the F. M. Kirby Neurobiology Center at Boston Children’s Hospital; and a Member of the Broad Institute.
+Associate Professor of Neurology, Harvard Medical School; Investigator, Howard Hughes Medical Institute; Associate Professor of Neurology, F. M. Kirby Neurobiology Center at Boston Children’s Hospital; and Institute Member, Broad Institute of MIT and Harvard

 Beth Stevens received her PhD in Neuroscience in 2003 from the University of Maryland, College Park and completed her postdoctoral fellowship at the Stanford University School of Medicine in 2008 in the lab of Ben Barres where she studied the roles of glia and complement system in synaptic refinement.
 She is an institute member of the Broad Institute, an associate professor at Harvard Medical School, and a research associate in neurobiology at Boston Children’s Hospital.